jaydenlin/express-partial-react-views/README.md

 <img src="https://raw.githubusercontent.com/jaydenlin/express-partial-react-views-doc/gh-pages/images/conceptWithCode.png" width="500"/>

 ## Highlight
-* Provide the `propsProvider` for you to custom & load props for all componets before rendering
+* Provide the `propsProvider` for you to custom & load props for all componets before rendering (Promise support!)
-* Provide the `prependMarkupProvider` for you to custom prepended markup for all componets when rendering.
+* Provide the `prependMarkupProvider` for you to custom prepended markup for all componets when rendering.(Promise support!)
-* Provide the `appendMarkupProvider` for you to custom appepended markup for all componets when rendering.
+* Provide the `appendMarkupProvider` for you to custom appepended markup for all componets when rendering.(Promise support!)

 ## Usage